Dyalog/PracticeProblems/index.md

 Each problem begins with a task description, followed by a hint suggesting one or more APL primitives.
 These may be helpful in solving the problem, but you are under no obligation to use them.
 Clicking on a primitive in the hint will open the Dyalog documentation page for the suggested primitive.

-After the hint is a section of example cases which, among others, are included in theautomated tests.
+After the hint is a section of example cases which, among others, are included in the automated tests.
 Use these as a basis for implementing your solution

 {% include note.html content="The APL executor runs Dyalog version 17.1.
 Your solutions must work on this or earlier versions of Dyalog." %}